Creddit-lol/Creddit-Core/doc/README.md

 - `bin/creddit-qt` (GUI) or
 - `bin/credditd` (headless)

-If this is the first time running Creddit Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.creddit-params`
+If this is the first time running CREDD Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.creddit-params`

 ### Windows